Minimum requirements

 A trial period is not a mandatory requirement and must be always agreed between the parties in writing (usually in the employment contract) prior to the commencement day, otherwise it will be invalid.

-The maximum duration of the trial period is 3 months for standard employees and 6 months for managerial employees; however, in case of a fixed term employment contract, the trial period may not exceed half of the agreed term of employment.
-The agreed trial period may not be subsequently extended.
+The maximum duration of the trial period is 4 months for standard employees and 8 months for managerial employees; however, in case of a fixed term employment contract, the trial period may not exceed half of the agreed term of employment.
+If the trial period has been agreed for a shorter duration than the maximum possible, it may be extended before its expiry with the consent of the other party, up to the maximum amount.

 The employment may be terminated immediately without any notice period during the trial period.